Jurimetrics: Emerging Trends in Jurimetrics

 As many other fields, the changes to jurimetrics have been dynamic due to technological advancements.
 The integration of artificial intelligence(AI) into legal processes has been an emerging trend.
 Machine learning algorithms, an AI powered tool, have been used frequently to analyze legal texts, predict case outcomes, and provide data-focused insights to legal employees.

 Technological advancements such as AI have been used in creating legal analytics platforms.
 They can review large amounts of case law, and identify patterns that assist in crafting legal arguments.
 These innovations improve decision-making processes by reducing the likelihood of human error, but also increase the efficiency of legal research.

 For example, recent studies highlight the efficiency of ML in analyzing complex datasets, such as those found in healthcare or legal domains, with high accuracy.
 One application discussed by Christian Garbin, Nicholas Marques, and Oge Marques (2023) involves the use of ML models to identify specific patterns in datasets characterized by class imbalances.
-The article discusses datasets related to opioid use disorder (OUD), and how judgements passed in legal environments have been dependent on these datasets that are connected closely to class imbalances.
+The article discusses datasets related to opioid use disorder, and how judgements passed in legal environments have been dependent on these datasets that are connected closely to class imbalances.

 Despite many advancements, the integration of AI into jurimetrics presents challenges.
 Garbin, Marques, and Marques emphasize that many studies that use machine learning algorithms fail to transparently document essential steps, such as data preprocessing, hyperparameter tuning, or the criteria used for splitting training and test sets.

 Garbin, Marques, and Marques recommend prioritizing interpretable models unless the performance gap justifies the use of less transparent algorithms.
 Since legal decisions have high-stakes, interpretable models(logistic regression or decision trees) are often preferred over more complex "black-box" models.
 Often, these "black-box" models have higher predictive accuracy, but the interpretability is a central and ethical concern.